metwork-framework/mfsysmon/.metwork-framework/install_a_metwork_package.md

 - have configured the metwork yum repository.
 Please see [the corresponding document](configure_metwork_repo.md) document to do that.
 - have an internet access on this computer

-## Install mfsysmon metwork package
+## Install mfsysmon metwork module

 ## Full installation